jmmiddour/AWS/AWS_Cloud_Practioner_Essentials/mod2_notes.md

 - Not meant for long-running processes, like deep learning.
 It is more suited for running quick processing, like a web backend handling request, or a backend expense report processing server where each invocation takes less than 15 minutes to complete.

+- How to use AWS Lambda:

+  1. Upload your code to Lambda
+  2. Set your code to trigger from an event source, such as AWS services, mobile applications, or HTTP endpoints
+  3. Lambda runs your code only when triggered
+  4. You pay only for the compute time that you use.
+In the previous example of resizing images, you would pay only for the compute time that you use when uploading new images.
+Uploading the images triggers Lambda to run code for the image resizing function.

 **Containers:**

 - Provide you with a standard way to package your application's code and dependencies into a single object.